nishitprasad/Hadoop-Word-Occurrences-in-files/README.md

 In class Reducer, nothing is changed.
 The same implementation as given in the typical WordCount java program.

 ##Build Command
+- Make a Runnable jar with this java file via Eclipse.
 - Make an input directory

     ```sh